Trion states and quantum criticality of attractive SU(3) Dirac fermions: Conclusions and outlook

-\acknowledgments This work is financially supported by the National Natural Science Foundation of China under Grants No. 11874292, No. 11729402, No. 11574238, and No. 11874312.
-X. W. also acknowledges the support from Research Grants Council of the Hong Kong Special Administrative Region, China (No. CityU 11303617), and the Guangdong Innovative and Entrepreneurial Research Team Program (No. 2016ZT06D348).
+\acknowledgments This work is financially supported by the National Natural Science Foundation of China under Grants No. 11874292, No. 11729402, and No. 11574238.
+X. W. acknowledges the support from Research Grants Council of the Hong Kong Special Administrative Region, China (No. CityU 11303617), the National Natural Science Foundation of China (No. 11874312) and the Guangdong Innovative and Entrepreneurial Research Team Program (No. 2016ZT06D348).
 L. W. is supported by the Ministry of Science and Technology of China under the Grants No. 2016YFA0300603 and No. 2016YFA0302400.
-This work made use of the facilities of Tianhe-2 at the China's National Supercomputing Centre in Guangzhou.
-We also acknowledge the support of the Supercomputing Center of Wuhan University.
+C.W. is supported by the National Natural Science Foundation of China under the Grants No. 12174317 and No. 12234016.
+We acknowledge the support of the Supercomputing Center of Wuhan University.